Skip to main content

 Randomizing the order in which your test sections and/or questions appear to participants is a great way to reduce bias and prevent pattern predictability that may influence user behavior.
 When your participants can't guess what's coming next, you're more likely to receive real, representative insights that reflect their actual thoughts and behavior.

-With Lyssna, you can randomize the order in which participants see your tasks and designs, as well as the order of your follow-up questions.
+With Lyssna, you can use section groups to randomize the order in which participants see your tasks and designs, as well as the order of your follow-up questions.
 You can also use randomization to A/B test your tasks or designs.

 How to randomize your test